Trump admin slams China's Huawei, halting shipments from Intel: Report

 In an email seen by Reuters documenting the actions, the Semiconductor Industry Association said on Friday the Commerce Department had issued "intents to deny a significant number of license requests for exports to Huawei and a revocation of at least one previously issued license."
 Sources familiar with the situation, who spoke on condition of anonymity, said there was more than one revocation.
 One of the sources said eight licenses were yanked from four companies.

+The news triggered moderate profit-taking in some semiconductor related shares in Asia.
+Korea's Samsung Electronics fell 1.5% while Japan's Advantest shed 1.5% and Tokyo Electron lost 0.8%.

 Japanese flash memory chip maker Kioxia Corp had at least one license revoked, two of the sources said.
-The company, formerly known as Toshiba Memory Corp, could not immediately be reached for comment.
+The company, formerly known as Toshiba Memory Corp, said it does not "disclose business details regarding specific products or customers."

 The semiconductor association's email said the actions spanned a "broad range" of products in the semiconductor industry and asked companies whether they had received notices.